2026 Shortsfest

 1) What is considered a “Short” film?

-As an Oscar®-qualifying festival for Animated, Narrative, Comedy, Short Short and Documentary Short Films, ASF follows the same guidelines as the Academy of Motion Picture Arts and Sciences.
+As an Oscar®-qualifying festival for Animated, Narrative, Comedy, Short Short, and Documentary Short Films, ASF follows the same guidelines as the Academy of Motion Picture Arts and Sciences.
 They define a short film as any film that has a runtime of 40 minutes or less, including all credits.
 Additionally, ASF considers a Short Short to be a film with a runtime of 10 minutes or less, including credits.

 Programmer hint: Films screened during Aspen Shortsfest are programmed into 90-minute blocks, which means that screen time is limited.
-The tighter your short is, the easier it is for us to fit it into a program, and the longer it is, the more outstanding and unique it has to be for us to find space.
+The tighter your short is, the easier it is for us to fit into a program, and the longer it is, the more outstanding and unique it has to be for us to find space.

 2) Do you require my film to be a World Premiere?